philblanchard/jswordguessgame/README.md

 ### Overview

 This game is fairly simplistic and often annoying.
 It will alert you a lot.
-There is a potential ~1000 words and I didn't add any clues.
+There are a potential ~1000 words it chooses from and I didn't add any clues, because I don't really know what the words are.

 ### How to Play